What are we?

 Safer Pembrokeshire have a presence at most community forums, such as Neighbourhood Watch, Boat Watch, Farm Watch and PACT (Police and Community Together) meetings.

 We also link in with Tidy Towns events and community based festivals, such as local shows, emergency service days and summer spectaculars.

-You will also see members of Safer Pembrokeshire out and about in your local community, such as the Bobby Van scheme, Burglary Reduction talks at various clubs/groups and the presence of Neighbourhood Policing Teams.
+You will also see members of Safer Pembrokeshire out and about in your local community, giving Burglary Reduction talks at various clubs/groups and the presence of Neighbourhood Policing Teams.

 How do you contact us?